portfedh/portfedh/README.md

 I'm Pablo, a self taught developer from Mexico City currently working in finance!

+I learnt python and now starting with javascript.

 This is my blog: [https://pablocruz.io/](https://pablocruz.io/)

 This is my [leetcode.](https://leetcode.com/portfedh/)